 Inform and engage our partners and the public to appreciate, protect, and sustain Tampa Bay through responsible use, participation in restoration, and adoption of best practices.

 Improve water quality by managing nutrient loads from urban, agricultural, and atmospheric sources and by reducing contaminants from spills and discharges.

 Thriving Habitats & Abundant Wildlife

 Increase the number and diversity of healthy bay habitats through restoration and protection to support thriving fisheries and wildlife resilient to a changing climate.

 TBEP coordinates the overall protection and restoration of the bay with support from its many formal and informal partners.
-TBEP monitors progress in achieving the goals of the CCMP by regularly summarizing and evaluating information provided by our network of community leaders, researchers and partners.
+We monitor progress in achieving the goals of the community’s restoration plan by regularly summarizing and evaluating information provided by our network of community leaders, researchers and partners.

 After decades of pollution, Tampa Bay is coming back to life, again assuming its position as the shimmering economic and environmental centerpiece of the vibrant southwest Florida region.
 Click on the timeline below to learn more about how citizens, elected officials, industries and regulators have banded together to protect and restore the Tampa Bay estuary.